ssmirr/appdev-chapters/continuous-delivery.md

 The point is: we're not limited to just one storage location for our repositories; we can `add` as many `remote`s as we like, and sending our code to them is as simple as `git push`.

-One last thing: you can see an overview of all of your remotes as well as some other Git configuration by opening the config file within the hidden `.git` folder:
+One last thing on Git remotes: you can see an overview of all of your remotes as well as some other Git configuration by opening the config file within the hidden `.git` folder:

 ```
 open .git/config